All Episodes

 Modern computers, hard disk drives, all kinds of other equipment.

-We saw, of course, in the other underground sections, Very large, heavy electronic equipment, which was totally beyond our comprehension at that point.
+We saw, of course, in the other underground sections, very large, heavy electronic equipment, which was totally beyond our comprehension at that point.

-We did not understand it at that time.
+Right, we did not understand it at that time.

 So what did they do?